anozharov/dcind-jdk-gradle/README.md

 [![](https://images.microbadger.com/badges/image/sgcomsysto/dcind-jdk11-gradle.svg)](https://microbadger.com/images/sgcomsysto/dcind-jdk11-gradle "Get your own image badge on microbadger.com")

+### Description

+This is a prebuilt image of (meAmidos/dcind)[https://github.com/meAmidos/dcind] with Gradle 6.3 and JDK11 included.
+It uses Alpine 3.11 as the base image.

 ### Usage

 You can use this prebuilt image to invoke Docker in parent container from the child container.
 Mainly, it exist for use in Concourse CI builds.